 I support a multi-pronged approach to fiscal solvency for the state of Illinois.
 We need to balance the budget and cut wasteful spending.
 I also support reducing excessive regulations as well as taxes and fees that make starting and running a business difficult in Illinois.

-Beginning on my first day in office, I will work with my staff to draft an “Illinois Roadmap to State Financial Independence.”
-This roadmap will reduce or eliminate dependence on federal funding, eliminate reliance on monies collected through traffic citations and personal property infractions as sources of revenue, and provide state services at a fair-market value.
+On my first day in office, I will work with my staff to draft an “Illinois Roadmap to State Financial Independence.”
+This roadmap will reduce or eliminate dependence on federal funding, eliminate reliance on monies collected through traffic citations, personal property infractions as sources of revenue, and provide state services at a fair-market value.
 This plan will also include measures to encourage economic opportunity and competition within Illinois as well as the elimination of utility monopolies in localized areas.
 With utility competition, Illinois residents will have the benefit of choice and therefore are afforded the opportunity to lower costs due to competitive pricing.